nullgemm/willis/readme.md

 ### Windows and macOS
-No initialization data is required under Windows and macOS, just configure the library in a generic way and forward system events to `willis_handle_events`.
+No initialization data is required under Windows and macOS, just configure the library in a generic way and forward system events to `willis_handle_event`.

 ## Library usage
 ### Setting it up